RealizingFutures/MarchMadness2017/MarchMadnessAndPredictiveAnalytics.md

 ![](MarchMadnessAndPredictiveAnalytics_files/figure-html/unnamed-chunk-19-1.png) ![](MarchMadnessAndPredictiveAnalytics_files/figure-html/unnamed-chunk-19-2.png) ![](MarchMadnessAndPredictiveAnalytics_files/figure-html/unnamed-chunk-19-3.png) ![](MarchMadnessAndPredictiveAnalytics_files/figure-html/unnamed-chunk-19-4.png) ![](MarchMadnessAndPredictiveAnalytics_files/figure-html/unnamed-chunk-19-5.png) ![](MarchMadnessAndPredictiveAnalytics_files/figure-html/unnamed-chunk-19-6.png) ![](MarchMadnessAndPredictiveAnalytics_files/figure-html/unnamed-chunk-19-7.png) ![](MarchMadnessAndPredictiveAnalytics_files/figure-html/unnamed-chunk-19-8.png) ![](MarchMadnessAndPredictiveAnalytics_files/figure-html/unnamed-chunk-19-9.png) ![](MarchMadnessAndPredictiveAnalytics_files/figure-html/unnamed-chunk-19-10.png) ![](MarchMadnessAndPredictiveAnalytics_files/figure-html/unnamed-chunk-19-11.png) ![](MarchMadnessAndPredictiveAnalytics_files/figure-html/unnamed-chunk-19-12.png)

 The brackets created by the ranking model show fairly stable outcomes under diverse parameter assumptions, with Gonzaga predicted to win it all in 9 out of 12 simulations.
 In the other 3 brackets, Kentucky wins twice and Wichita St wins once.
 There is more variation in the earlier rounds, with the Final Four matchups composed from combinations of 10 unique teams.
-The 64 second round games show the most diverse set of potential outcomes across the simulations, and likely this was influence a lot by the addition of the random upsets parameter.
+The 64 first round games show the most diverse set of potential outcomes across the simulations, and likely this was influence a lot by the addition of the random upsets parameter.
 It makes sense that the ranking model would be fairly stable, especially when choosing the tournament champion, because the parameters allow for only limited variation in how the rankings are chosen and it will tend to be the case that the highest ranking teams maintain those positions under different parameter scenarios.

 This is in stark contrast to the 12 coin flip models, which show significant diversity in the brackets that are simulated.
 The only team that comes out on top more than once is North Dakota, with the other 10 tournament simulations being split between Oklahoma St, S Dakota St, Villanova, New Mexico St, Butler, Michigan, Florida, Wake Forest, Notre Dame, and Kansas.
 Anything can happen when the winners and losers are determined by random chance.
 It will be really interesting to see how the ranking model brackets stack up against the coin flip brackets.